FAQ – Multi-State Cooperative Society Registration | MSCS Act 2002 Questions – Metro Consultants

 What is a Multi-State Cooperative Society (MSCS)?

 A Multi-State Cooperative Society is a cooperative institution registered under the Multi-State Cooperative Societies Act, 2002 and governed by the Central Registrar (Ministry of Cooperation, Government of India).
 Unlike state-level cooperatives, an MSCS can operate in more than one state — giving it a pan-India reach and identity.
-It is ideal for businesses, NGOs, farmer groups, credit societies, and community organisations that want to work across state boundaries.
+It is ideal for businesses, NGOs, farmer groups, credit societies, housing societies, and professional networks that span multiple states.

 Who can register a Multi-State Cooperative Society?